leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 This lab is comprehensive and detailed, which means it is also quite long.
 If you are pressed for time, or just want to see how to build a report without the extra steps, try the 60-minute estimated time version of this lab.

-Use the [full table of contents](#table-of-contents) above to read the full descriptions of each section and to view the contents of their subsections.

 The 60-minute version of the lab will walk you through the backend to frontend creation of a report with only *one* spreadsheet.
 This means you will only have to go through the formatting of one spreadsheet instead of two; but it also means that you will not learn how to create a DRILL between two spreadsheets in an INTERJECT report.

+Use the [full table of contents](#table-of-contents) above to read the descriptions and subsection breakdowns of each section.

 Complete the following sections for a quicker overview of building an INTERJECT report.